-Animal Aunts comprises a team of approximately 400 pet sitters, who have a wide variety of experience in caring for animals of all types.
+Animal Aunts comprises a team of over 400 pet sitters, who have a wide variety of experience in caring for animals of all types.
 The Aunts (be they female, male or couples) are all interviewed personally and we write to four referees for detailed references.
 We have never needed to advertise for Animal Aunts as every week up to 30 people apply.
 Animal Aunts may come from any walk of life and be aged from 21 to over 80.
 What they all have in common is integrity, honesty, fitness, a love of animals and the knowledge and experience to care for them.
 Whatever your needs, the Animal Aunts are flexible and will tailor their services to suit your needs.
 Animal Aunts are based all over the UK and are available to travel anywhere the job requires including abroad.
 We have cared for animals in Holland, France, Belgium, the Channel Islands, Switzerland, Spain, Germany, Greece, Australia, New Zealand and even Japan!

 We have Aunts who can look after Kennels, Catteries, B&B’s and Rescue Centres whether canine, equine or feline!
 We can arrange full time Custodians as well as house sitters for Probate situations.
 Whatever your needs, phone Donna, Seonaid or Gillie for your own bespoke service.